-INTERNATIONAL FOOD LAWS:
+INTERNATIONAL FOOD LAWS: FAO: Overview of Organization struct

 FAO: Overview of Organization structure, Objectives & Functions; Introduction to WHO; Codex Alimentarius commission - role of CAC and its committees; Introduction to OIE and IPPC; Introduction of other international food standards-BRC, Kosher etc. WTO - introduction to WTO agreements, SPS and TBT Agreement; Implications on trade in light of SPS and TBT.